Published Updated

 Every mortgage payment you make consists of two parts: interest and principal.
 In the early years of your mortgage, a larger share of each payment goes toward interest.
 As you pay down the loan, the interest portion shrinks and the principal portion grows.

-Since the refund is calculated based on interest payments only, your refundable amount will naturally decrease as the mortgage matures.
+Because qualifying mortgage interest is one of the three limits, your refundable amount may decrease as the mortgage matures once the interest amount becomes the lowest limit.
 In year one, your monthly interest might be 150,000 AMD.
-By year ten, it could drop to 60,000 AMD or less — and your quarterly refund drops accordingly.
+By year ten, it could drop to 60,000 AMD or less — and your quarterly refund may drop accordingly.

 This is normal amortization behavior, not a policy change.
 It simply means the refund is most valuable in the early years of your mortgage, when interest payments are at their highest.